 Microsoft Macro Assembler is an assembly language created in 1981.
 The Microsoft Macro Assembler (MASM) is an x86 assembler that uses the Intel syntax for MS-DOS and Microsoft Windows.
 Beginning with MASM 8.0 there are two versions of the assembler - one for 16-bit and 32-bit assembly sources, and another (ML64) for 64-bit sources only.
 MASM is maintained by Microsoft, but since version 6.12 has not been sold as a separate product, it is instead supplied with various Microsoft SDKs and C compilers.
 Read more on Wikipedia...

 - Microsoft Macro Assembler ranks in the top 25% of languages

 - Microsoft Macro Assembler first appeared in 1981

 - See also: x86-assembly, c, visual-studio-editor, mmx, turbo-assembler, assembly-language

-- I have 23 facts about Microsoft Macro Assembler. what would you like to know? email me and let me know how I can help.
+- Have a question about Microsoft Macro Assembler not answered here?
+Email me and let me know how I can help.